Dividend Details

 What is CHD's current dividend yield and payout?

-CHD currently yields 0% annually, paying $0.00 per share per year based on a share price of $0.00.
-This translates to $0.0000 per share per quarter.
+CHD currently yields 1.25% annually, paying $1.21 per share per year based on a share price of $97.45.
+This translates to $0.3013 per share per quarter.
+The payout ratio is 39%, which is conservative and well-covered by earnings.

 How often does CHD pay dividends?